The Biggest Distraction Is You

 And when you can do that, you stop being the biggest distraction in your own life and the music you were meant to make. –

-"Distractions are just the most visible symptom.
-The real thing underneath is attention.
-How you protect it, how it gets stolen, and why most producers never think about it as a resource worth guarding."
+"The distractions are just what you notice, but it’s your attention that’s actually at stake.
+How you protect it, how you lose it, and why most producers never think about it as a resource worth guarding."